Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has. - Margaret Mead

 IDENTIFYING THE NEED

 In 1983, an interfaith group of leaders from the San Fernando Valley noticed a sharp increase in the rise of families experiencing homelessness in their neighborhood.
-Desperate to help, they gathered local support and raised funds to purchase a 40-unit motel in North Hollywood.
+Desperate to help, they gathered local support and raised funds to purchase a 40-unit motel - The Fiesta Motel - in North Hollywood.

 A COLLABORATIVE EFFORT